-A desolate oil field in rural Texas became known as "The Killing Fields" after the bodies of four women were from 1983 to 1991.
+A desolate oil field in rural Texas became known as "The Killing Fields" after the bodies of four women, one of whom was Shelby County native Audrey Lee Cook, were found from 1983 to 1991.

 The women, seemingly unconnected came from backgrounds as different as they were from each other.
 The only commonality, beside where they were found, was that no one knew who they were.